Annual Maximum TEACH Grant Amount:

 For more information, visit the Department of Education's TEACH Grants page.

 Steps to Apply

-- Complete the Agreement To Serve (this process usually takes 24 - 48 hours)
+- Complete the Agreement To Serve or Repay (Agreement) (this process usually takes 24 - 48 hours)

-- You must have scored in the 75th percentile on any given battery of a standardized test.
-You must meet with an admissions counselor and provide documentation signed by the counselor that you have met this requirement (and submit to the financial aid office).
-If you did not meet this requirement, you may still be eligible, but you will be required to maintain a 3.25 minimum GPA.
+- You must have scored in the 75th percentile on any given battery of a standardized test (ACT/SAT) or maintain a 3.25 GPA.
+If you did not meet this 75th percentile requirement, you may still be eligible, but you will be required to maintain a 3.25 minimum GPA at Cedarville University.

 - Complete the TEACH Grant Exit Counseling